New York Surgical Error Attorneys

 - In 2006, Tom Moore represented a 37-year-old woman who went into a Manhattan hospital for surgery to relieve water on the brain.
 During the procedure, doctors improperly set the pressure level on a shunt, causing the woman to suffer brain damage.
 A jury in New York County awarded the woman $8.5 million.

 Medical malpractice lawsuits can arise from all types of surgeries.
-Our firm is familiar with the full spectrum of surgical error cases.
+Our New York medical malpractice law firm is familiar with the full spectrum of surgical error cases.
 Reach out to us for help if you or a loved one is suffering due to the mistake of a medical professional.
 We offer a deep understanding not only of the law and how to pursue your complex case, but also of what you are going through at this difficult time.
-Call us at no cost and in full confidentiality.
-Email us today.